Chunghwa (cigarette): 2011 trademark case

 According to the Article 8(1) of the Chinese Trademark Law (1993 revision), trademarks are not allowed to use the name, flag, or insignia of China, nor are they allowed to use similar terms and shapes.
 Chunghwa cigarettes not only use one of the several names of China "中华" ("Zhōnghuá" hereafter) as the brand name, but also feature Tiananmen and Huabiao, two symbols of the nation, on the packaging.
 Lawyer Wang Shiru, arguing that such use is in violation of the law and damages the nation's image, petitioned the Beijing First Intermediate People's Court to invalidate Shanghai Tobacco Group's "Zhōnghuá" trademark.
 The Court denied Wang's request.
 The Court opines that the "Zhōnghuá" trademark, in use since 1950 and formally registered in 1979, should not be retroactively subject to China's Trademark Law (the first version of which was released in 1982).
 As a result, Shanghai Tobacco Group was allowed to continue using the "Zhōnghuá" trademark.

 Markets

-Chunghwa is mainly sold in China, but also was or still is sold in Hong Kong, Malaysia, Singapore, Georgia and the United Kingdom.
+Chunghwa is mainly sold in China, but also was or still is sold in Hong Kong, Malaysia, Indonesia, Vietnam, Myanmar, Philippines, Singapore, Georgia and the United Kingdom.

 Additionally, Chunghwa cigarettes are available in many airport duty-free shops around the world.